patchlevel/event-sourcing/docs/pages/getting_started.md

 ## Processor

-In our example we also want to send an email to the head office as soon as a guest is checked in.
+In our example we also want to email the head office as soon as a guest is checked in.

 ```php
 use Patchlevel\EventSourcing\Attribute\Subscribe;